 The mental training is almost the most important part; you run the first part of the marathon with your legs and the second half of the marathon with your head.

 I often envisage myself crossing the finishing line and seeing the clock saying a certain time – my goal.

-Some of my marathons are run on minimal training because I’ve run so many now – I have the muscle memory in my legs, and I’m always running.
+Some of the marathons I've finished, I've done minimal training because I’ve run so many – I have muscle memory in my legs, and I’m always running.
 However, when I ran the Comrades ultramarathon which is a 90km (very hilly) race in South Africa, the training for that was brutal.
 Every weekend I had to run about 25-30kms on a Saturday and back up with about 40-50kms on the Sunday.
 I was doing a lot of it on my own which was really hard; I had to motivate myself to do the distance and really focus on my goal.